ibm-cloud-docs/vpc/pps-publish.md

 Publishing allows any account to request access to the Private Path service.
 If need be, you can also unpublish where access is restricted to the account that created the Private Path service.

-You can publish and unpublish an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, API, or Terraform.
+You can publish and unpublish an {{site.data.keyword.cloud}} Private Path service using the console, CLI, API, or Terraform.

-## Publishing a Private Path service in the UI
+## Publishing a Private Path service in the console
 {: #pps-ui-activating-private-path-service}
 {: ui}